Cinnamon Roll Scones

 Cinnamon Roll Scones.
 First published Oct.
 29, 2018.

-Today’s recipe is an update of an older post, and it is a delicious one that marries the comforting taste of cinnamon rolls with moist scones.
-This is the kind baked good that you make on a Saturday or Sunday or for a Christmas morning breakfast when everyone is home for a change, enjoying a lazy day by the fire in pajamas as opposed to running crazy in all different directions.
-And with the Autumn season and cooler days upon us people love these kinds of homey recipes to fall back on to celebrate the coming of the cooler season with comforting traditions that draw families close together.
+Today’s recipe is an update of an older post, and is a delicious one that marries the comforting taste of cinnamon rolls with moist scones.
+This is the kind of baked good you make on a Saturday or Sunday, or for a Christmas morning breakfast when everyone is home for a change, enjoying a lazy day by the fire in pajamas rather than running crazy in all different directions.
+With the Autumn season and cooler days upon us, people love these homey recipes to fall back on to celebrate the cooler season with comforting traditions that draw families close together.

 I will admit I don’t make these too often because they are way too good!
 These moist scones start with a rich scone dough.
-That dough is then filled with a layer of butter, brown sugar, cinnamon and raisins.
-And on top of that is drizzled a creamy icing.
-My mouth is watering just writing this.
-These scones are easy to make and pretty foolproof as long as you remember not to over-handle the scone dough.
-You want your scones to be soft and moist- not tough from overhandling.
-As an additional benefit to making these, your home will smell amazing with the festive and spicy scent of cinnamon and dough wafting through the air.
+That dough is then filled with a layer of butter, brown sugar, cinnamon, and raisins.
+And on top of that, a creamy icing.
+My mouth is watering as I write this.
+These scones are easy to make and fairly foolproof as long as you avoid overhandling the scone dough.
+You want your scones to be soft and moist- not tough from too much kneading.
+As an added benefit, making these will make your home smell amazing with the festive, spicy scent of cinnamon and dough wafting through the air.
 Don’t forget the icing for these to get the full cinnamon roll effect!
 And make sure to enjoy with a cup of hot coffee!

 Cinnamon Roll Scones